Garden-AI/garden/docs/user_guide/serialization.md

 Pickle is a standard Python library used for serializing and deserializing Python objects.
 We can use it to save scikit-learn models to disk.

 >[!Note]
-> Exmaple CLI registration for pickle with pkl exstention:
+> Example CLI registration for pickle with pkl exstention:
 > `garden-ai model register path/to/model.pkl sklearn --serialize-type pickle`
->  Exmaple CLI registration for pickle:
+>  Example CLI registration for pickle:
 > `garden-ai model register path/to/model.pkl sklearn`
 > (pickle is the default so serialize-type is not needed here)